requiem3/Bluetooth_App2/README.md

 ##Location of Important Things
 -All diagrams/pictures are either located in this top section or in screenshots.
 We have all the UML/Sequence diagrams in here somewhere, either from our project or reference project.

--Android applications can be annoying to find code in so here are some important locations: https://github.com/requiem3/Bluetooth_App2/tree/master/Bluetooth_App/src (main code), https://github.com/requiem3/Bluetooth_App2/tree/master/Bluetooth_App/res/layout (XML layout aka.
+-Android applications can be annoying to find code in so here are some important locations: https://github.com/requiem3/Bluetooth_App2/tree/master/Bluetooth_App/src (main code, com/example/bluetooth_app is what currently runs, Threading is the framework for multiple phones that we never got around to implementing fully), https://github.com/requiem3/Bluetooth_App2/tree/master/Bluetooth_App/res/layout (XML layout aka.
 GUI)